Return-To-The-Roots/s25client/README.md

   - extract boost-1.55.zip (i.e to contrib/boost, so that contrib/boost/bootstrap.bat exist)
   - run that "bootstrap.bat"
   - run created "b2.exe" (this should build boost)
+  - run "b2 install --prefix=%CD%" (this should install everything so the system can find it)
 - Use cmake-gui:
   - "Where is the source code": Select checked out directory
   - "Where to build the binaries": Select "build" directory